architect-examples/arc-workshop/src/shared/md/04-replace-cron/00-scheduled-functions.md

 ---
 ### 3. Be Chill for Five

-Let's wait to see the Lambda executation logs.
+Let's wait to see the Lambda execution logs.

 ---
 ### 4. Checkout the Logs